 More informationNational Capital Parks-East (NACE) is an administrative grouping of multiple National Park Service sites east of the United States Capitol in Washington, D.C., and in the state of Maryland.
 These sites include:

 More informationThe White House is the official residence and workplace of the president of the United States.
 Located at 1600 Pennsylvania Avenue NW in Washington, D.C., it has served as the residence of every U.S. president since John Adams in 1800 when the national capital was moved from Philadelphia.
-The "White House" is also a figure of speech for the president and his advisers.
+The "White House" is also a figure of speech for the president and the advisers.

 The residence was designed...